European and British contacts with China 1700-1800

 The end of the Jesuit mission

 Going back again to the start of the 18th century.
 During Emperor Kangxi's long reign (1661-1722) the Jesuits had high hopes in China.
 They helped educate the emperor's children in the western mathematics of Euclid as well as Christianity.
 However the Papal mission of 1705 split the Jesuit community, as well as other missions and alienated the emperor.
 Then, in 1707, the Pope undermined the whole mission ➚ by deeming that ancestral worship was incompatible with Christian doctrine.
-The emperor responded by banning Christianity, expelling the missions and the only allowed the churches at Guangzhou and Macau to remain.
+The emperor responded by banning Christianity, expelling the missions and only allowing the churches at Guangzhou and Macau to remain.
 Kangxi's son and grandson continued to condone the persecution of Christians.
 The few remaining Jesuits were restricted to secular work - designing buildings (most notably the Old Summer Palace) and studying astronomy.
-In 1773 the Jesuit organization was disbanded by the pope and the remaining Chinese missionaries either returned home or lived on in secret.
+In 1773 the Jesuit organization was disbanded by the Pope and the remaining Chinese missionaries either returned home or lived on in secret.
 So in the 18th century the direct link from the Chinese Imperial court to Europe was lost and mutual misunderstandings grew.

 Western intellectuals and writers were not interested in the woes of a few sea captains trying to make a fast buck in China, they wanted to learn about Chinese culture.
 The Jesuit mission had written extensively about China and the Vatican library held a great deal of information for scholars to study.
 From these records and journals the French Jesuit Jean du Halde ➚ produced his encyclopedic ‘History of China ➚’ in 1735 which became the standard text (translated into English in 1741).